lucasmenendez/gop2p/README.md

 </details>

 #### 4. Disconnect from the network
 To disconnect from the current network (if the client is already connected to one), the `node.Connection` channel must be closed.
-The client `node.Node` broadcast a disconnection request to every network `peer.Peer`.
-The `node.Node` associated to every `peer.Peer`, updates its current network member list unregistering the current `peer.Peer`.
+The client `node.Node` broadcast a disconnection request to every network [`pee.Peer`.
+The `node.Node` associated to every [`pee.Peer`, updates its current network member list unregistering the current [`pee.Peer`.
 At this moment, the current `node.Node` could connect to other network in any moment (see [step 2](#2-connect-to-a-network-and-listen-for-messages-or-errors)).

 <details>
 <summary style="padding-left: 5vh">Show a code example</summary>